gavinmcfarland/gridlover-mixin/README.md

 ```

 ### Custom line-height
-By default the mixin calculates the appropriate line-height based on the computed font-size however if you wish to set this explicitly you can define it as the last argument in the mixin.
+By default the mixin calculates the appropriate line-height based on the computed font-size however if you wish to set this explicitly you can define it as the last argument in the mixin (unfortunately this feature only works in SASS and Stylus currently).

 For example